 The key is when the excess demands of stress accumulate to the point whereby you no longer have the resources or desire to manage it.
 The critical distinction to make is where your stress is coming from; the obvious target is long working hours but the source of your stress may well be very different to a colleagues.

 You may find the long hours acceptable but if you feel that there is a major disconnect within your work environment with respect to your core values then that can be a major stressor.

-For example, even working relatively normal hours, if you feel that the system that you are part of does not allow you to provide the type of care you wish to provide or the autonomy to do so, you will find that stressful.
-Burnout is when you exceed a threshold of your reserves and you find yourself on a regular basis feeling you have nothing left to give, disconnected or cynical toward your patients and that the work you do really doesn’t make a difference.
+For example, even working relatively normal hours, if you feel that the system that you are part of does not allow you to provide the type of care you wish to provide or the autonomy to do so; you will find that stressful.
+Burnout is when you exceed a threshold of your reserves and you find yourself on a regular basis feeling you have nothing left to give.
+You may feel disconnected or cynical toward your patients and that the work you do really doesn’t make a difference.
 You can have a stressful day and not feel any of these things, at least not daily, but when these are an everyday occurrence, you are likely burned out.

 Why as doctors, are we so vulnerable to the above?
 How does it usually manifest?